➤ by Pastor Andy Fulson

 The following belief prerequisites are still upheld today:

-Our confidence relies on His name, His grace, His mercy, His love, and being the same yesterday, and today, and for ever, Hebrews 13:8.
+Our confidence relies on His name, His grace, His mercy, His love, and Him being the same yesterday, and today, and for ever, Hebrews 13:8.

 Conversion to Jesus Christ (Jn 3:3; Rom 10:9-10) gives the Holy Spirit access into the spiritual life of a born-again person to lead, to teach, to inspire faith, and to give insight and understanding of scripture.
 He is the same Spirit, who filled Jesus Christ (Rom 8:9), enabling Jesus to perform His miracles, signs, and wonders (Lk 7:22).